golint-fixer/go-indigo/README.md

 ### Dependencies

-Indo-go requires golang's net package, of which can be acquired by running
+go-indigo requires golang's net package, of which can be acquired by running

 ```bash
 go get golang.org/x/net